Video of officer approaching teens with AR-15 sparks concern

 The Asheville Citizen-Times reports (http://avlne.ws/2kBGKL1) that the video posted Monday on Facebook shows the officer holding an AR-15 in both hands as he steps toward the teens.
 The semi-automatic rifle is pointed downward

 Police Chief Tammy Hooper told a Citizens Police Advisory Committee meeting that a 911 call reported three high school age males walking down a street with one of them waving a gun in the air.
+Hooper said the gun turned out to be a BB gun.

 High school teacher Melissa Hyman told the committee at Wednesday’s meeting that she saw no value in an officer displaying a weapon capable of killing multiple people in seconds.